dturvene/finite-state-machine/README.md

 evtdemo
 -------
-The first program, `evtdemo.c` is an event delivery framework based on a producer/consumer architecture.
+The first program, `evtdemo.c`, is an event delivery framework based on a producer/consumer architecture.
 There are four threads:

 1. **MGMT** is the main process of the event framework to start/stop the FSMs and